Mirailisc/ci-template/README.md

-# CI for Testing and Deploying Kronos's workflow
+# CI for Testing and Deploying

-This repo contains re-usable CI/CD workflows for testing and deploying Kronos's projects.
+This repo contains re-usable CI/CD workflows for testing and deploying my projects.

 ## Workflows